-Each month, behavior celebrations will be held for students who receive 80% or higher positive points as indicated using Class Dojo.
+Approximately every 4-6 weeks, behavior celebrations will be held for students who receive 80% or higher positive points as indicated using Class Dojo.
 Students earn points based on the color they end on at the end of each school day.
 Students who are unable to attend the monthly behavior celebration will participate in positive behavior activities to review RACER expectations and to determine a plan of action so that he/she will be able to attend the celebration the following month.